soborg/travToAnki/README.md

 # Using the Tool:

+* Anki must be running.
+AnkiConnect must be enabled.
 * Open Traverse and open a card you'd like to add to Anki, an 'Anki++' button should appear top-right.
 * Click the button, a green checkmark should flash briefly if it succeeded.
 * Verify in your Anki `Mining` deck that the new card is added.
 If it's not, something's broken, create an issue or contact me if you know my contact details.